bogaudio/BogaudioModules/README.md

 The GATE input on the lower section is normalled to GATE in the top section (but a press on the top button does not trigger the lower section).

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by maximum of the channels on the GATE and IN inputs, independently on the top and bottom sections of the module.
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the GATE input, independently on the top and bottom sections of the module.
+The polyphony port can be changed to IN on the context menu (this applies to both top and bottom sections of the module).

 #### WALK2